 It can also cause harm to wider society, in how it limits our thinking and impacts our interactions with each other by creating false divisions and misunderstandings.

 Islamophobic stereotypes

-Islamophobia is a type of racism that targets Muslims.
+Islamophobia is rooted in racism and is a type of racism that targets expressions of Muslimness or perceived Muslimness.